-Her academic research has made her recipient of many grants and awards.
-Her research on Mexico’s subnational governments coordination was awarded the American Political Science Award to the best doctoral dissertation (2012-2014), a Guggenheim Fellowship (2014), and Harvard’s Merit Fellowship for Outstanding Research (2011).
-She was also selected as one of the top-12 young experts by NBER’s Working Group of the Economics of Crime (2012), and was profiled at Harvard Gazette as one of the 15 Harvard’s stellar graduates of 2013.
+Her research has been published at The New York Times, The Washington Post, and was awarded 2014’s American Political Science Award to the best doctoral dissertation written in the last two years.
+She also received Harvard’s Merit Fellowship for Outstanding Research in 2011, was selected as one of the top-12 young experts by NBER’s Working Group of the Economics of Crime in 2012, and profiled at Harvard Gazette as one of the 15 Harvard’s stellar graduates of 2013.

 Viridiana explores the mechanisms under which violence, criminal activity and lack of rule of law reduce economic activity.
 Using Mexican subnational areas as her laboratory, she explores how labor productivity, economic growth and employment generation have been affected by changes in conflict intensity, particularly as a result of Mexico's recent escalation in criminal violence.
 Her goal is to assess whether productivity is reduced the most for firms whose inputs are related to USA markets and for individuals working at the services sector.

 Viridiana’s research contributes to unravel the mechanisms under which rule of law impacts economic development in order to be able to define policies targeted towards the geographic or economic sectors that disproportionally bear the cost of violence and conflict.